-There are seven hides around Pennington Flash, mainly around the smaller lakes at the northern end of the park.
+There are eight birdwatching hides around Pennington Flash, mainly around the smaller lakes at the northern end of the park.
 One of the best is the Tom Edmondson Hide.
 It’s named after a local man, instrumental in the transformation of the area from a wasteland into a country park.

 Pennington Flash is also the base of the Leigh and Lowton Sailing Club.

 The main entrance is situated just off A572, opposite the Robin Hood pub.

 To reach the park by car, you should exit the M6 motorway at Junction 23 and follow the A580 (East Lancashire Road) towards Manchester.
 After 4 miles take the A579 and follow the brown tourist signs for Pennington Flash.
 Owners of satellite navigation systems should note that the postcode for Pennington Flash is WN7 3PA.

 There’s a pay-and-display car park on the north eastern shore of the Flash, near the playgrounds and most of the birdwatching hides.
 There’s a free car park close to the main entrance if you don’t mind a short walk.